Valuing needs: How to develop the best propositions

 “A few years ago I worked for a large software company as VP of Product Management,” says Malcolm Lewis, currently working as a Senior Product Strategy Consultant at Vodafone.
 “We had just released a major new version of our flagship billing product, and I was confidently talking through the proposition with a customer.
 They asked if the product supported direct debit, which is a fundamental requirement in Europe.
 I immediately said yes, but promised to double check.”

 “When I spoke to my development team in India, where the product was created, I discovered it didn’t actually support direct debit.
-I learnt that customers in India commonly pay by cash and direct debit was then almost non-existent.
+I learned that customers in India commonly pay by cash and the direct debit was then almost non-existent.
 Although this is an extreme example, it reminded me of the danger of guessing the proposition based on your own set of reference points rather than getting out and asking the target market.”

 Malcolm Lewis, Senior Product Strategy Consultant, Vodafone